-The fire, sparked by a yet undetermined cause, started in the woods near the Karaağaç Cemetery on Wednesday afternoon.
+The fire, sparked by a yet undetermined cause, started in the woods near the Karaağaç Cemetery during the afternoon of Wednesday 10 July.

 More than 30 houses in two villages were evacuated as a precaution.
 The fire was visible from parts of Fethiye, approximately 60 kilometers away from the focal point of the blaze.

 Although five forestry worker had to be rescued when they became trapped, there were no human casualties or property losses, only an unoccupied boutique hotel suffered minor damage.